SHLOK333/Dark-pattern-detector/README.md

-message me on how to run the extension
+message me on how to run the extension.. this you cam take it to hackathons